 Lighting and Composition

 When it comes to property photography, composition and angles of a room or property are not standard.
-Every house is different and it takes experience to understand lighting conditions and pick the best way to frame a particular shot.
+Every house is different, and it takes experience to understand lighting conditions and pick the best way to frame a particular shot.
 Light, height, room lines, furniture, size, key features and client preference are all factors to consider.

 As well as their knowledge and skill, professional photographers carry equipment that gives them a competitive advantage over amateurs.
-From high quality camera gear and sturdy tripods, to powerful studio lighting to tackle difficult lighting conditions, a room will never look as bright and welcoming as it will after being photographed by a professional.
+From high-quality camera gear and sturdy tripods to powerful studio lighting to tackle difficult lighting conditions, a room will never look as bright and welcoming as it will after being photographed by a professional.

 Real estate agencies can set themselves apart by creating their own branding profile with the right photography team.
-By creating a branding guideline for the property images, an agency can create a unique look that will set them apart from competition.
+By creating a branding guideline for the property images, an agency can create a unique look that will set them apart from the competition.
 For example, opting for dusk shoots with a deep and colourful sky can give a consistent style for listing websites and printed material.
 Watermarks with company branding can also be included in images to continue to drive brand awareness.